 |Key Stage 2 (Years 3-6)||8.45am - 12.00pm||1.00pm - 3.20pm|

 A choice of mid-day meals is provided on site for pupils by the Surrey Commercial Services at a cost of £2.30 per day (payable in advance).
+The cost of school lunches will increase to £2.35 per day from September 2019.
 Free hot lunches are available to all Reception and Key Stage 1 children via the Government initiative UFSM (Universal Free School Meals) and also to Pupil Premium children (please contact the school office if you think you may eligible).

 Presently on offer are a choice of hot, home made lunches, various salads, and a choice of puddings (please see the link below).
 The children order their meals in advance to ensure they receive the meal of their choice.
 Alternatively children can eat packed lunches from home.
 We do ask, for administrative reasons, that you inform us in writing at least a week in advance, if you decide to change from one form of lunch to another.
 Sweets are not allowed in school; crisps and chocolate biscuit bars may only be eaten as part of a packed lunch.
 We do operate a NO NUTS policy and nuts are not allowed to be brought in as we have a number of children who have severe nut allergies.